zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 After flashing to the nrf52840_pdk board, open a serial terminal to see console messages written by the application:

-- Press Button 2 on the PDK board to create and write data in file "0.txt"
+- Press Button 2 on the PDK board to create and write data in file ''0.txt''
-- Press Button 1 to read data from "0.txt"
+- Press Button 1 to read data from ''0.txt''

-For more information about the Zephyr file system, see the :ref:'file_system' documentation.
+For more information about the Zephyr file system, see the :ref:' file_system ' documentation.